 Spending time with family and friends is one of the most common New Year’s resolutions, and we think crafts have long helped in realizing this goal.
 Host a craft night with the kids or a monthly quilting, knitting or sewing group with friends.

-Learn more about this and other duct tape crafts via this CraftFoxes' round-up.
+Learn more about more duct tape crafts via this round-up.

 With any goal, inspirational jewelry can help you envision how you’ll feel when reaching it.
 With a glass tile jewelry pendant you can include an image, drawing or even favorite word to help inspire every step of your journey.